 - You need more time to complete your studies, and

-- You have continuously maintained lawful F-l status, and
+- You have continuously maintained lawful F-1 status, and

 - The delay in completing your program has been caused by

-- compelling academic reasons (such as change of major field or research topic, or unexpected research problems)r
+- Compelling academic reasons (such as change of major field or research topic, or unexpected research problems)

 Program extensions are not given for: